NEWS

 Freetown Village, Inc.

-Girls Incorporated of Greater Indianapolis
+Girls Inc. of Greater Indianapolis

 Harrison Center for the Arts, Inc.

-Indiana State Museum Foundation, Inc.
+Indiana State Museum Foundation Inc.

 Indianapolis Art Center, Inc.

-Indianapolis Ballet, Inc.
+Indianapolis Ballet Inc.

 Indianapolis Children's Choir, Inc.

-Indianapolis-Marion County Public Library Foundation, Inc.
+Indianapolis-Marion Co.
+Public Library Foundation, Inc.

 Philharmonic Orchestra of Indianapolis, Inc.